DeepAlloc: CNN-Based Approach to Efficient Spectrum Allocation in Shared Spectrum Systems: Model, Related Work, and Our Approach

 \para{Machine Learning (ML) Based Approaches.} To the best of our knowledge, there have been no prior works that have used supervised learning to directly learn the SA function, especially as defined here.
-The closest work is~\cite{azmat16} which uses supervised learning to analyze spectrum {\em occupancy} based on the sensed signal at the SU.
-There have been some works~\cite{uccellari18} on learning the path-loss function, which can then be used to allocate spectrum using Eqn.~\ref{eq:maxpower}.
-However, Eqn.~\ref{eq:maxpower} requires knowledge of PU parameters, which may not be available.
-Moreover, the path-loss function fundamentally encodes more information than the SA function,\footnote{\mgtc{Note that the complete path-loss function is sufficient to estimate the SA function, but not vice-versa.
+The closest work is~\cite{azmat16}, which uses supervised learning to analyze spectrum {\em occupancy} based on the sensed signal at the SU. \iam{Deep learning models have recently been used (see~\cite{cnn-3} for a survey) to learn radio-propagation models and prediction; e.g., using CNNs~\cite{cnn-4}, for large-scale fading in 5G cellular networks~\cite{cnn-2}, using SegNet encoder-decoder model~\cite{cnn-1}, using SVMs~\cite{uccellari18}.
+Path-loss models can then be used to allocate spectrum using Eqn.~\ref{eq:maxpower}---however, Eqn.~\ref{eq:maxpower} requires knowledge of PU parameters, which may not be available.} Moreover, the path-loss function fundamentally encodes more information than the SA function,\footnote{\mgtc{Note that the complete path-loss function is sufficient to estimate the SA function, but not vice-versa.
 Estimating SA function from path-loss is straightforward in the \pset using Eqn.~\ref{eq:maxpower}, while in \sset one can first estimate the PU parameters with reasonable accuracy from the path-loss function and SSs readings.}} and thus, would likely require much more training.

 \softpara{Reinforcement Learning (RL) Approaches.} \mgtc{Reinforcement learning (RL) models have been used in slightly different spectrum allocation settings wherein multiple agents are involved or competing with each other for spectrum resource and they undertake a sequence of actions.} E.g.,~\cite{fan2020,ghadimi17,zhang18,nasir21,chen2019reinforcement} have applied RL techniques for power control in multi-agent cellular networks, wherein the agents interact with each other and cell towers to determine power allocation.
 In addition, \mgtc{RL-based} spectrum allocation works in radio networks (see~\cite{Morozs2015AcceleratingRL,wang2019survey} for surveys) have largely focused on channel assignment; in contrast, our work is focused on power allocation.
 Zhang et al.~\cite{zhangDRL20} propose a deep RL algorithm where a deep neural network is used to help SUs obtain information about PUs' power policies.